 The charcoal is ready for grilling when the briquettes turn ash gray in daylight or glowing red at night.
 This usually takes anywhere from 20 to 30 minutes.

-If you need to add additional charcoal while grilling, here is the recommended method.
-Add 10 or 12 briquettes to the outer edge of the fire immediately after it has been spread.
+Here is the recommended method if you need to add additional charcoal while grilling.
+Add 10 or 12 briquettes to the fire’s outer edge immediately after it has been spread.

-Once these coals become 80% ashed over, add to the center of the fire as needed.
+Once these coals become 80% ashed over, add to the fire’s center as needed.

 How To Store Charcoal Briquettes